Active teacher selection for reward learning: Active Teacher Selection

 \subsection{ATS Algorithm}

-The ATS algorithm has two general steps: the HUB is first converted to a simplified partially observable Markov decision process (POMDP)~\cite{Littman1995-cp} and then solved using a Monte Carlo POMDP solver with custom rollout policies.
+The ATS algorithm has two phases: first convert the HUB to a simplified partially observable Markov decision process (POMDP)~\citep{Littman1995-cp}, then solve it using a Monte Carlo POMDP solver with HUB-specific custom rollout policies.